2. Progestin-only birth control pills (“mini-pills”)

 • migraine pain;

-• weakening the desire for intimacy;
+• weakening desire for intimacy;

 • muscle and joint pain;